pritikadasgupta/adventofcode/README.md

 # Advent of Code

-This repository contains my solutions to Advent of Code 2020!!
+This repository contains my solutions to Advent of Code 2019-2020!!
+My solutions are programmed in a mix of R, Python, MATLAB, and whatever else I'm hoping to learn at the current moment.

 You can learn more about this here: https://adventofcode.com/